PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **b) Bad M665 values.** The examples provided use Dennis's starting values and may not be applicable for your machine (although, they do seem to work for most).
 You can adjust these by replacing "-r 63.5 -l 123.0" with your desired R/L values.
 Ideally, you have calculated these values from the Carbon Paper Step C4 in Dennis's tutorial.
 If not, replace these numbers with whatever you've been using to print successfully.
 For example, the stock values would be "-r 61.70 -l 120.80".<br/>

 **4) I reach the maximum number of runs and/or my results suck.**
 Make sure you have Dennis Brown's custom hold-down clips installed.
 That step is not optional.
 Without the clips, the 5x5 probe mesh will make the bed wobble everywhere, preventing you from obtaining consistent results.
 Also, make sure you're using G29 P5 in your Start Gcode.
 For some reason, people keep skipping that step in the instructions.
 After that, you can further improve your results by removing the stock Buildtak and installing 120 mm borosilicate glass w/ a 0.5 mm thermal pad and/or PEI.
+If you have a bad/stuck/obstructed endstop switch, damaged belts, poorly-lubricated parts, or other major hardware issues, the script will fail to provide usable results.

 **5) My nozzle is going too high or low on the first layer (possibly even grinding into the plate).** <br/>
 Multiple possibilities come to mind. <br/>
 a) Did you remember to complete the remaining steps that come AFTER running the script/program?
-For some reason, most recent questions have been related to skipping the steps pertaining to updating G29.<br/>
+For some reason, most recent questions have been related to skipping the steps (for Marlin4MPMD or Stock firmware) pertaining to G29.<br/>
-b) A common cause of this is not using the proper M92 X/Y/Z values for your firmware.
-However, if you successfully ran the script, I doubt you made this mistake.
-This, as well as other possible causes, are covered in the [Calibration Roadmap and FAQ](https://www.reddit.com/r/mpminidelta/comments/bzm1s2/updated_mpmd_calibration_guide_and_faq/) <br/>
-c) More than a couple of users who flashed Marlin4MPMD firmware have forgotten to run the steps that come AFTER running the script.
-Make sure you get your new bed mesh by sending G29, save all of your results by issuing M500, and then remove any conflicting lines from your start gcode.
-This is just one way of doing it. <br/>
+b) Search the [Calibration Roadmap and FAQ](https://www.reddit.com/r/mpminidelta/comments/bzm1s2/updated_mpmd_calibration_guide_and_faq/) for the word "erratic."
+There are a lot of possible causes for this behavior.<br/>
-d) Z-Offset problem <br/>
+c) Z-Offset problem <br/>
 As long as most of your points are <= 0.14 in the spreadsheet, you'll probably be okay.
-A high "Initial Layer Height" and finely-tuned z-offset (see: [MPMD 101](https://bit.ly/mpmd101) and/or the [Calibration Roadmap and FAQ](https://www.reddit.com/r/mpminidelta/comments/bzm1s2/updated_mpmd_calibration_guide_and_faq/)) can help compensate for any remaining issues.
+Keep in mind that the spreadsheet values represent measurements BEFORE G29 makes any compensations.
+A high "Initial Layer Height", finely-tuned z-offset (see: [MPMD 101](https://bit.ly/mpmd101), and/or the tips within the [Calibration Roadmap and FAQ](https://www.reddit.com/r/mpminidelta/comments/bzm1s2/updated_mpmd_calibration_guide_and_faq/)) can help compensate for any remaining issues.
 Tuning the z-offset should come AFTER adjusting the Initial Layer Height.

 **6) "Calibration error on non-first run exceeds set limit."** <br/>
 This error usually occurs for one of two reasons: <br/>
-**a) Hardware problem.** Go back and read Troubleshooting point 3b. <br/>
+**a) Hardware problem.** Go back and read Troubleshooting point 3. <br/>
 **b) Wrong tower flag.** the -tf option tells the script how to account for any software tinkering of tower locations via Marlin4MPMD 1.3.3 and/or M665 X/Y/Z adjustments (not to be confused with M666).
 You can try each tower flag (0, 1 and 2) until you find one that works.

 **7) Other Issues.** At this point, many users have successfully run this script for all configurations of printer firmware on Octopi.
 Mac has not been as thoroughly-tested.
 If you're still having issues, please fill out the troubleshooting form at the bottom of this section, and post it via one of the following channels: <br/>